Only Much Louder: Weekender

-After attending Glastonbury in 2006, Nair began formulating the idea of an Indian multi-genre music festival along the same lines.
-After meeting Glastonbury festival bookers Stephen Budd and Martin Elbourne, the trio put together the first edition in Pune, in 2010.
+After attending Glastonbury in 2006, Nair and Talwar began formulating the idea of an Indian multi-genre music festival along the same lines.
+After meeting Glastonbury festival bookers Stephen Budd and Martin Elbourne, they put together the first edition in Pune, in 2010.
 It was a three-day, multi stage and genre festival which was headlined by Asian Dub Foundation.
 It also hosted seminal Indian indie acts like Lounge Piranha, Junkyard Groove, Zero, and Demonic Resurrection.

 In 2012 the festival expanded to two cities and included a total of three multi day and stage festivals in Pune, Delhi and Bangalore.
 Since then, the festival has been hosted in Kolkata, Meghalaya, Hyderabad and Shillong with smaller, single-day, festivals in Mysore, Jaipur, Nagpur and other cities.
 The festival is held annually between October and December.
 In August 2019, to celebrate its 10th edition in Pune, where the first NH7 Weekender was held, pre-sale tickets were put on sale at the same prices they were sold at in 2010 — ₹750 ($10.45; under 21 season tickets; November, 2019, exchange rate) and ₹1500 ($20.90; regular season tickets; November, 2019, exchange rate).